 |

-The Peaks Island Food Pantry is located in
+The Peaks Island Food Pantry is located at

 perishables that you may need. |